 First Year Inquiry (FYI) Abroad

 The FYI Abroad programs are 2-week programs that merge the high impact experiences of a first-year inquiry course and study abroad.
 Students earn 3 GEP credits that count towards their degree before the start of their first semester on campus.
-Students will be immersed in inquiry-guided learning, led by NC State faculty, utilizing the historic and beautiful cities of their program location, Prague or Buenos Aires, as their classroom.
-Students are advised to select their program based on academic interest.
+Students will be immersed in inquiry-guided learning, led by NC State faculty, utilizing the historic and beautiful city of Prague as their classroom.